gacetta/notes/hoisting.md

 2. It fixes mistakes that make it difficult for JS engines to perform optimizations
 3. It prohibits some syntax likely to be defined in future versions of JS

-strict mode can be enabled by typing \`use strict\` or "use strict" at the top of the code:
+strict mode can be enabled by typing \'use strict\' or "use strict" at the top of the code:

     'use strict';